runtimeverification/iele-semantics/iele.md

 -   `REG = call @iele.balance(ACCT)` returns the balance of the specified account (zero if the account does not exist).
 -   `REG = call @iele.extcodesize(ACCT)` returns the code si of the specified account (zero if the account does not exist).
+-   `REG = calladdress NAME at ACCT` returns the function pointer pointing to the function named NAME on the specified account (zero if the function does not exist)

 ```k
     rule <k> #exec REG = call @iele.balance ( ACCT ) => #load REG BAL ... </k>